All Episodes

 There's only one person, and that's the ultimate truth.

-It was when I started reading the scripture and realized how brilliant it was.
+The person who saved me got my head straightened out was when I started reading the scripture and realized how brilliant it was.

 But that's way before I came to God.

-Of course they're gonna say that.
+Of course they're going to say that.

 And that's why I said all those years.